stevencoutts/plex-open-epg/README.md

 30 3 * * * /Users/stevencoutts/Dev/EPG/run_epg_update.sh >/var/log/epg_update.log 2>&1
 ```

-### Notes
-- XML files are ignored by git via `.gitignore`.
-- A DOCTYPE (if present) is stripped before parsing to avoid external subset issues.
-- Output defaults to `open-epg_series.xml` in the working directory if `--output` is not specified.

 ### Troubleshooting
-- Network errors: check connectivity or try `--input` with a local file.
+- Download errors: set `EPG_SOURCE` correctly or use `--input` with a local file
-- Parse errors: ensure the input is valid XMLTV.
-If issues persist, share a sample snippet.
+- Parse errors: ensure the feed is valid XMLTV; share a sample snippet if issues persist
+- Unexpected S/E in Plex: Plex can also use other episode tags or online metadata; `xmltv_ns` is the most deterministic

+### Development
+- Run locally with a sample XML using `--input`
+- Keep changes small and readable; script is lint-clean